ErpNetDocs/dev/domain-api/data-sync/object-version.md

 Object version reflects this change by increasing its counter with 1.

+In short,

+* Object version is owned by the aggregate root and it's a subject for the whole aggregate tree.
+* The version will increment after each change in the aggregate tree- this means attributes, custom properties, references, etc.

 >> [!note]
 >> Applications should not depend on strict monotonically increasing values of Object version.
 >> In some scenarios, it might skip values.